 Social media is the most direct and immediate way you can communicate with potential customers.
 It also provides a free form of advertising that can begin as soon as set up.
 Keep social media handles across platforms consistently, and be sure the naming of them is distinct from your brokerage.

-Most Realtors will change brokerages during their career, and you want former clients to stay updated and connected no matter where you are while being able to use the same accounts to connect with you they’ve always had.
+Most real estate agents will change brokerages during their career, and you want former clients to stay updated and connected no matter where you are while being able to use the same accounts to connect with you they’ve always had.
 For example, on your social media accounts, instead of having your handle be “@KellerWilliamsBryan,” consider something like “@RealtorBryanNYC” that is translatable no matter what firm you work for.
 Important social media platforms to be a part of would be Instagram, Facebook, Twitter, and perhaps Pinterest if you have an interest in home decor.

 Establish Your Professional Website